jasonpatrickellykrause/istio-training/labs/7-mutual-tls.md

 namespace/default labeled
 ```

-And the deploy the v1 of the Customer service:
+And then deploy the v1 of the Customer service:

 ```yaml
 apiVersion: apps/v1